ninjablocks/client/README.md

 client
 ======

-The Node that runs on the Beagle and sends data to Ninja Cloud
+The Node that runs on a Raspberry Pi and sends data to Ninja Cloud

 ## License